 Top tips for travelling abroad

-- Check the FCO travel abroad page for details of all aspects of travelling abroad.
+- Check the FCDO travel abroad page for details of all aspects of travelling abroad.

 - Don’t travel without travel insurance – ensure it covers you for any medical conditions/disabilities as well as any activities you are likely to undertake.